babelturo/babelturo.github.io/pages/about.md

 日本語

-Head over to the [theme's documentation](https://github.io/sylhare/Type-on-Strap) for much more information about Type on Strap or to install this theme on your own Jekyll site.
+Head over to the [theme's documentation](https://github.io/sylhare/Type-on-Strap) for much more information about Type on Strap or to install this theme on your own Jekyll site。

-This file is an example of a page in Jekyll, that automatically shows up in the header navigation, you can delete or modify this file freely.